railsbridge-boston/railsbridge-vm/README.md

 * `etcfiles` to `/etc` (as root)
 * `dotfiles` to `/home/vagrant` (as the user)

+To apply your changes to the local Vagrant box that you booted with `vagrant up`, run `vagrant destroy` and then `vagrant up` again.

+It will re-run everything again, so grab some more coffee.

 ## Tests

 TODO: There should be some kind of automated test for the output (i.e. can you start the VM, log in, clone a test Rails app, and run it).